junxit/us-congress-bills-112/metadata.md

 - 2011-06-22 — Introduced in House
 - 2011-06-22 — Referred to the House Committee on Oversight and Government Reform.
 - 2011-06-22 — Sponsor introductory remarks on measure.
 (CR E1165)
+- 2011-06-30 — Referred to the Subcommittee on Health Care, District of Columbia, Census and the National Archives     .
+- 2011-11-03 — Committee Consideration and Mark-up Session Held.
+- 2011-11-03 — Ordered to be Reported (Amended).
+- 2011-11-03 — Subcommittee on Health Care, District of Columbia, Census and the National Archives Discharged.
+- 2011-12-06 — Considered under suspension of the rules. (consideration: CR H8160-8161)
+- 2011-12-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2297.
+- 2011-12-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-12-06 — Mr. Gowdy moved to suspend the rules and pass the bill, as amended.
+- 2011-12-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8160)
+- 2011-12-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8160)